devdumpling/devdumpling/README.md

 };
 ```

-🚀 At GoodRx, I'm a vital part of the Application Platform Frontend team, where I nurture and maintain the frontend architecture, including our monorepo, applications, and developer tooling.
-I'm your go-to person for anything related to React and Next.js development, and I have a passion for TypeScript, Node, Design Systems, and DX. 🌟
+🚀 nurturing and maintaining frontend architecture

-🌳 When I'm not making code magic, I love spending quality time with my daughter and wonderful partner, doing the dad thing. 💕
+🌳 doing the dad thing.

-🎮 If I manage to find some extra free time, you can catch me diving into a good book 📚, writing ✍️, practicing mixology to create the perfect cocktail 🍹, or sneaking off to play some video games. 🕹️

-🌐 Feel free to explore my repositories below, and don't hesitate to reach out if you want to chat or collaborate on a project!
-Let's build something awesome together! 🚀
+📚, writing

 ---

-📝 [Blog](https://www.helloim.dev/blog) - Check out my thoughts on web development, life, and more
+📝 [Blog](https://www.helloim.dev/blog) - thoughts on web development, life, and more

 ## Tech I like to use
 <p>